olgerd27/words_teacher/README.md

 # words_teacher
-The app helps to study any language words and its translations.
+The app helps to study any foreign words and its translations.